quianalytics/WarRoom-Frontend/PLAN.md

 - Future picks are modeled as generic round slots with no protections.
 - Trade sheets show user-controlled team assets on the left; when multiple user teams exist, the user selects which team to trade for.
+- 2027 draft selection shows a "coming soon" dialog and blocks navigation.

 ## Testing and Validation (Current State)
 - No automated tests referenced yet.